EyasuTeshome/shifttracker/job-search/how-to-answer-the-salary-expectation-question.md

 - **Include negotiation options:** In addition to your salary, there may be other benefits, perks, or compensation forms you consider just as valuable.
 Including these as possible opportunities for negotiation is an option, too.
 For example, while the employer may not have budgeted enough for your ideal salary range, they may be willing to offer equity in the company to make the compensation package more attractive to you.

-Example: *“I am seeking a position that pays between $25,000 and $30,000 annually, but I am open to negotiate salary depending on benefits, bonuses, equity, stock options and other opportunities.”*
+Example: *“I am seeking a position that pays between $25,000 and $30,000 annually, but I am open to negotiating salary depending on benefits, bonuses, equity, stock options, and other opportunities.”*

 - **Deflect the question:** If you’re still early in the hiring process and still learning the specifics about the job duties and expectations, you may want to deflect the question later in the conversation.
 However, keep in mind you’ll still eventually have to discuss salary expectations.
 Either way, it’s a good idea to be prepared with a well-researched number in mind—even if you’re still factoring in additional information.